Samir-Kesare/OpsTree-Deployment/Blue-GreenDeployment/README.md

 ***

 >[!NOTE]
-> You can also add new version TG and route your traffic gradually from old to new version.
+> You should add new version TG and route your traffic gradually from old to new version.

 ## Result
 ![image](https://github.com/CodeOps-Hub/Deployment/assets/156056444/3de48c0e-de56-46cc-b98e-2e7bbbdb66ab)